Crystal Bayat: Early life

-Social activist contributions
+Activism against the Taliban

-After returning from school in India to Afghanistan in 2020, Bayat started the civil rights political think tank, Justice and Equality Trend, and the Crystal Bayat Foundation, a human rights charity foundation focused on helping Afghan people at risk.
+After returning from school in India to Afghanistan in 2019, Bayat started the civil rights political think tank, Justice and Equality Trend, and the Crystal Bayat Foundation, a humanitarian nonprofit focused on protecting women's rights.

-She helped lead Kabul's Independence Day protests just days after the Taliban took over the city in mid-August 2021.
-One of the seven women at a protest of roughly 200 people, she led the pack, shouting, "Our flag is our identity!"
-Bayat remains firm in her opinion that the Taliban still does "not believe in the freedom and demands of Afghan citizens especially women, and that no one has made a [sic.] honest effort to hold them accountable."
-Bayat is currently active in protesting against the Taliban and warns that they "have not changed."

 In line with her socio-political activism, Bayat launched the campaign for the ethnic minority "Bayat is Our Identity and Our Identity is Our Pride."
 After writing a letter to former Afghan President Mohammad Ashraf Ghani, she succeeded in inserting the minority ethnic name into national ID cards, which was a major countrywide achievement for Bayat.
 She was also the representative of minorities at peace negotiations in Doha, Qatar, between the Taliban and the former government.
 She was the member of Loy Jirga, the traditional grand assembly of Afghanistan.
 Bayat survived an assassination attempt by the Taliban in 2020 due to her active role in peace negotiations.
 She has published several articles in national and international media (in Persian and English) on women's rights during the peace talks with the Taliban.
-In 2020, Bayat also co-launched a campaign with friend Fariha called #MenstrationIsNotTaboo before she was forced to leave Afghanistan.
+Some of her earlier campaigns in Afghanistan included efforts to have ethnic minority names recognized on national identity cards and to challenge menstruation taboos.

+Following the Taliban's takeover of Kabul in August 2021, she helped organize and lead street protests marking Afghanistan's Independence Day, where she was photographed being confronted by an armed Taliban fighter and was quoted declaring, "Our flag is our identity."
+She was one of the very first women who stood up for women rights after the Taliban takeover, among about 200 protesters.
+Her role in the protests was covered by international outlets including the New York Times, BBC News, Washington Post, ABC and multiple Indian news organizations that had followed her as a Delhi University graduate.

 Bayat continues to speak to the media and at public and private events about the current geopolitical situation in Afghanistan.
 She is also active in helping friends, family and academic and professional colleagues achieve a collective voice against today's inhumane treatment and poor governance by the Taliban.